Mountaintop Montessori Strategic Priorities 2017-2021

 Strategic Priority #2: Strengthen the vibrant community that makes Mountaintop unique.

 Mountaintop Montessori derives vitality from its vibrant community ethos.
-Strengthening this community, while further ensuring that the school remains dynamic and inclusive is a strategic priority over the next three years.
+Strengthening this community, while further ensuring that the school remains dynamic and inclusive is a strategic priority over the next five years.
 This will include efforts to: ensure a smooth transition for the new Head of School; welcome and engage all of our families within the Mountaintop community; energize and inspire a new generation of volunteer leaders; and embrace new and diverse families, faculty, and staff.

 - Provide time and resources for the new Head of School to learn about the rich culture of Mountaintop and to build relationships with all of the school’s stakeholders.